Carnival Corporation & plc Ann - GuruFocus.com

 PR Newswire

-PJT Partners served as independent financial advisor to Carnival Corporation & plc.

-This press release shall not constitute an offer to sell or a solicitation of an offer to buy the Senior Priority Notes or any other securities and shall not constitute an offer, solicitation or sale in any jurisdiction in which such offer, solicitation or sale would be unlawful.
+This press release does not constitute an offer to sell or a solicitation of an offer to buy the New 2024 Notes or any other securities and shall not constitute an offer, solicitation or sale in any jurisdiction in which such an offer, solicitation or sale would be unlawful prior to the registration and qualification under the securities laws of such state or jurisdiction.

 Carnival Corporation & plc is one of the world's largest leisure travel companies with a portfolio of nine of the world's leading cruise lines.
 With operations in North America, Australia, Europe and Asia, its portfolio features Carnival Cruise Line, Princess Cruises, Holland America Line, P&O Cruises (Australia), Seabourn, Costa Cruises, AIDA Cruises, P&O Cruises (UK) and Cunard.